The Noble Maritime Collection

 1000 Richmond Terrace,Building D, Staten Island, NY 10301 - United States

-The Noble Maritime Collection is a museum located at Snug Harbor Cultural Center and Botanical Garden on the North Shore of Staten Island.
-Its mission is to preserve and interpret the art, writings, and historical maritime artifacts of the distinguished marine artist, John A. Noble (1913-83); to continue his legacy of celebrating the people and traditions of the working waterfront of New York Harbor; and to preserve and interpret the history of Sailors’ Snug Harbor and Robbins Reef Lighthouse.
+The Noble Maritime Collection is an art and history museum located at Snug Harbor Cultural Center and Botanical Garden on the North Shore of Staten Island.
+Its mission is to present exhibitions and programs that celebrate the working waterfront of New York Harbor in the tradition of distinguished artist John A. Noble (1913-1983), and to preserve Robbins Reef Lighthouse and the history of Sailors’ Snug Harbor.

 The museum is housed in an 1844 Greek Revival building, which is a National Historic Landmark.
 It has galleries, classrooms, a library, archives, a printmaking studio, and a shop.
 The centerpiece is Noble’s houseboat studio, a 19th century yacht cabin, restored and installed within the museum.

 Daily Life at Sailors’ Snug Harbor and Treasures of Sailors’ Snug Harbor are two major exhibitions which explore the history and grandeur, as well as the routine activities of the famous retirement home for mariners, which had its heyday in the 19th century.